Kumbalangi Nights: Casting

 Soubin Shahir was approached to play the role of Saji even before his breakthrough performance in Sudani from Nigeria (2018) for which he earned a State Film Award.
 The eldest of the four brothers, Saji is a wastrel who lives off the earnings of his hardworking migrant friend, and regularly gets into violent fights with his younger brothers.
-Writer Pushkaran said that the character was loosely based on a friend from his youth in Kumbalangi named Saji Napoleon, who had had suicidal tendencies.
+Writer Syam said that the character was loosely based on a friend from his youth in Kumbalangi named Saji Napoleon, who had had suicidal tendencies.
 Sreenath Bhasi was initially offered the part of the Bobby.
 However, by the time the movie was slated to begin shooting, the directors thought he was more suitable as the older brother, Bonny.
 The oldest brother after Saji, Bonny is a mute who falls in love with an American woman who comes to Kumbalangi as a tourist.
 Bhasi described his character as "the grounded big brother" of the family.
 Mathew Thomas, a debut actor, was cast for the role after he was shortlisted from an audition held at his school.
 For the role of Franky, the youngest brother, he spent six months with the film crew in Kumbalangi, during which he learnt to cook, row boats, cast fishing nets and play football in the forward position.

 Anna Ben played Baby, a determined young woman who has nursed a crush on Bobby since her school days and later dates him.
 Ben, an aspiring actress, responded to a casting call on Instagram for the movie and was subsequently selected through four rounds of auditions.
 She said she found it easy to identify with her character, explaining: "[Baby] is modern and traditional simultaneously, rooted, with her own point-of-view ... her clarity of thought, views on religion, and dialogues were all relatable.
-She sticks to her opinion, but isn’t arrogant."
-Grace Antony had made her debut appearance in Happy Wedding (2016), which made Pushkaran reach out to her for the movie.
+She sticks to her opinion, but isn't arrogant."
+Grace Antony had made her debut appearance in Happy Wedding (2016), which made Syam reach out to her for the movie.
 She played Simmy, Baby's older sister and Shammi's wife.
 A soft-spoken, traditional woman, Simmy is intimidated by her husband and speaks out against him only when he starts taunting Baby.
-Antony had also tried out for Baby's role, but was finally cast as Simmy.
-As her character was older to her, Antony said she imitated the mannerisms and body language of her mother and other housewives she observed for her performance.
+Grace had also tried out for Baby's role, but was finally cast as Simmy.
+As her character was older to her, Grace said she imitated the mannerisms and body language of her mother and other housewives she observed for her performance.